opendemobank/opendemobank.github.io/architecture/personas.md

 ---

 Modeling a system starts from modeling its users.
-Below are some of the personas we created to model typical system users, their goals and needs.
+Below are some of the personas created to model typical system users, their goals and needs.

 ## Customers

+### Student

 |---|---|
 | Persona: | Student in Tartu University |